Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 ‘What happened?’
 Salazar demanded.

 ‘The third task was going to plan.
-I used fiendfyre once I was far enough into the maze to be unseen and nobody seems to suspect me for the razing of the hedges, but the other champions were taken out by one of Riddle’s servants so I could get to the cup and be abducted.
+I used fiendfyre once I was far enough into the maze to be unseen and nobody seems to suspect me for the razing of the hedges, but the other champions were taken out by one of Voldemort’s servants so I could get to the cup and be abducted.
 Voldemort was also responsible for my name ending up in the goblet.
 His followers arranged events so that I ended up with him, using the trophy as a portkey, and he resurrected himself using my blood before I escaped.’

 ‘Your blood?’
 Salazar’s eyes sharpened.
 ‘That’s unlikely to be good.’